 f) Mobile Phone, Laptops and Tablets

 Wi-Fi connection is available in the Clubhouse.
-Laptops, tablets, and smart phones may be used discreetly in the Clubhouse to obtain/send information.
+Laptops, tablets, and smartphones may be used discreetly in the Clubhouse to obtain or send information.
 Members and visitors wishing to use the Wi-Fi for prolonged business or social use should request to use a private room.

 g) Club Logo

-The North Hants Golf Club logo is Copyright Protected.
-Registration number 284750593.
-Its use is authorised for the Head Professional only who may order stock items displaying the logo for resale.
-Any items which display the North Hants Golf Club Logo may only be sourced via the Head Professional or directly with the Club Office.
+The North Hants Golf Club logo is copyright protected.
+Its use is authorised for the Head Professional only, who may order stock items displaying the logo for resale.
+Any items displaying the North Hants Golf Club logo may only be sourced via the Head Professional or directly with the Club Office.

 h) Smoking